Shivom (OMX) Achieves Market Capitalization of $396,468.06

 Shivom Coin Trading

-Shivom can be purchased on these cryptocurrency exchanges: Kucoin, IDEX, CoinBene, Coinsuper and DDEX.
-It is usually not presently possible to buy alternative cryptocurrencies such as Shivom directly using US dollars.
-Investors seeking to trade Shivom should first buy Bitcoin or Ethereum using an exchange that deals in US dollars such as Coinbase, GDAX or Gemini.
+Shivom can be bought or sold on these cryptocurrency exchanges: CoinBene, Kucoin, DDEX, IDEX and Coinsuper.
+It is usually not possible to buy alternative cryptocurrencies such as Shivom directly using US dollars.
+Investors seeking to trade Shivom should first buy Bitcoin or Ethereum using an exchange that deals in US dollars such as Coinbase, Gemini or GDAX.
 Investors can then use their newly-acquired Bitcoin or Ethereum to buy Shivom using one of the exchanges listed above.

 Receive News & Updates for Shivom Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Shivom and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.